 According to the research by Burke et al. for Deloitte, the Smart Factory has five key characteristics: connected, optimized, transparent, proactive, and agile.
 The authors explained how these characteristics favor “greater visibility across their assets and systems, and allow them to navigate some of the challenges faced by more traditional factory structures, ultimately leading to improved productivity and greater responsiveness to fluctuations in supplier and customer conditions” (n.d.)

 Implementing the Smart Factory

-It is recommended that the implementation of a Smart Factory has to start small and then scale, this means, companies should first focus on the maximization of the activities of a single asset, then improve the production line, followed by the optimization of the performance of a single plant, and then finalize by maximizing the factory network operations by connecting the entire supply chain and product development cycle.
+It is recommended that the implementation of a Smart Factory has to start small and then scale, which means that companies should first focus on the maximization of the activities of a single asset, and then improve the production line, followed by the optimization of the performance of a single plant, and then finalize by maximizing the factory network operations by integrating the entire supply chain and product development cycle.

-As mentioned before, in order to implement Industry 4.0 it is of great importance to have a networking system that is reliable and suitable for the tasks the machines need to conduct.
-Reason why it is recommended to implement 5G, which has characteristics that allow the optimal implementation of the Smart Factory, and allows the technologies to work in a reliable, efficient, flexible, and safe way
+In the era of Industry 4.0, it is of great importance to have a networking system that is reliable and suitable for the tasks the machines need to conduct.
+Therefore, the implementation of 5G technology is highly recommended, as 5G would enable enterprises to implement the Smart Factory optimally and technologies to work in a more reliable, efficient, flexible, and safe way.

 Burke, R., Hartigan, M., Laaper, S., Mussomeli, A. & Sniderman, B. (n.d.).
 The Smart Factory.
 Responsive, Adaptive, Connected Manufacturing.
 Deloitte University Press. https://www2.deloitte.com/content/dam/insights/us/articles/4051_The-smart-factory/DUP_The-smart-factory.pdf